microsoft/AI-For-Beginners/README.md

 - Start with a pre-lecture quiz.
 - Read the intro text for the lecture
 - If the lecture has additional notebooks, go through them, reading and executing the code.
-If both Tensorflow and PyTorch notebooks are provided, you can focus on one of them - chose your favourite framework.
+If both TensorFlow and PyTorch notebooks are provided, you can focus on one of them - chose your favourite framework.
 - Notebooks often contain some of the challenges that require you to tweak the code a little bit to experiment.
 Do not by lazy and do it!
 - Take the post-lecture quiz.
 - If there is a lab attached to the module - complete the assignment.